Azure Data Factory Interview QuestionsLast updated on Feb 24, 2023

 In no way is this the case; an Azure data factory can support an unlimited number of integration runtime occurrences simultaneously.
 However, there is a maximum number of VM cores that can be used by the integration runtime while executing SSIS packages, and this limitation varies depending on the type of subscription.
 It is essential that you have a solid grasp of these ideas before you start your journey toward earning a certification in Microsoft Azure.

-7. How does the Data Factory's integration runtime actually function, though?
+7. How does the Data Factory's integration runtime actually function?

-Integration Runtime, a safe computing platform, makes it feasible for Data Factory to offer data integration capabilities that are portable across a variety of network configurations.
+Integration Runtime, a safe computing platform, makes it feasible for Data Factory to offer data integration capabilities that are portable across various network configurations.
 This is made possible by the use of Integration Runtime.
 Because of its proximity to the data centre, the work will almost certainly be performed there.
-If you want to Learn Azure Step by Step, you need to be familiar with terminology like this and other key aspects of Azure.
+If you want to Learn Azure Step by Step, you must be familiar with terminologies like this and other key aspects of Azure.

 8. Provide information regarding the steps required to create an ETL procedure in Azure Data Factory.